Ceco1972/Photoshop/README.md

 # FinalProject

-Note: This is my Telerik graduation project, which was initially pushed to GitLab
+Note: This is my Telerik graduation project, which was initially pushed to GitLab.
+See Photo_Contest.docx for project details.

 ## Getting started